PipeKeys, PipeKeysC, and PipeKeysB

 PipeKeys Settings Page

-Q: I'm not hearing any sounds on my iPhone!
+Q: I'm not hearing any sounds on my iPhone/iPad!
 Help!

 A: Make sure your ringer switch isn't in the "mute" position.